 Please note, that the system in the tutorial file has all the water already removed and hydrogens already added, so you don’t need to remove water and add hydrogens.

-To remove water, click on Biology menu > Select > Water to select the water structures and atoms in the document and then click on the Current selection in the Document view and choose Erase selection in the context menu.
+To remove water, click on Biology menu > Select > Water to select it in the document, and then click on the Current selection in the Document view and choose Erase selection in the context menu.

 To add hydrogens to a protein, click on Biology menu > Prepare > Add H by res. type – this will add hydrogens to the system for the standard pH based on amino acid types.
 To add hydrogens to a ligand, select the ligand in the document and click on Biology menu > Prepare > Add hydrogens – this will add hydrogens based on valences.
 Note, that we don’t necessarily need to minimize the structure after adding hydrogens since AutoDock Vina needs only polar hydrogens for determining hydrogen bonds.

-For the visualization purpose, let’s now add a secondary structure visual model for the receptor.
+For the visualization purpose, let’s now add a secondary structure visual model for the receptor if it has not been added before, else you can skip to the next section.
 In the Document view, select 2AZ8-A and 2AZ8-B structural models and then go to Visualization menu > Add visual model (Ctrl/Cmd⌘ + Shift + V) and select the secondary structure visual model.
 You can also add a secondary structure visual model for the selection in one click by clicking on Biology menu > Visualize > Secondary structure.

 Now you can hide the 2AZ8-A and 2AZ8-B structural models by unchecking them in the Document view.